-You do not need a ticket for Oscarshall to visit the Queen Josephine Art Café.
-Usually, the café as well as the park surrounding the summer palace are open to the public during the opening hours of Oscarshall.
-However, the café is closed due to the corona situation.
+You do not need a ticket for Oscarshall to visit the Queen Joséphine Art Café.
+The café as well as the park surrounding the summer palace are open to the public during the opening hours of Oscarshall.

 "Queen Joséphine" has seating both inside and outside.
 Photo: Liv Osmundsen, the Royal Court.

 Between 2013 and 2016 this was an art gallery - the Queen Joséphine Gallery - with a small café attached.
 This changed in 2017.
 When Queen Sonja Art Stable was to open in the Palace Park, it was decided to close the gallery at Oscarshall and rather expand the café.